Oak Grove Union School District

-Oak Grove Union School District has around 800 students and serves western Santa Rosa, California and eastern Sebastopol, California.
+Oak Grove Union School District is a school district in Sonoma County, California.
+It has around 800 students and serves Graton and parts of western Santa Rosa.
 The district has one elementary school and one middle school.
 Oak Grove School, a TK-5 grade school, is nestled in the hills above the little town of Graton.
 Willowside Middle School, a 6-8 grade middle school, is located just west of Santa Rosa, among vineyards and rural environments.
 Both schools boast small populations with a private school-like atmosphere.
 The superintendent of the district is Amber Stringfellow.

 Oak Grove school was founded in 1854 making Oak Grove Union School District the second-oldest school district in California.